mnit-rtmc/iris/docs/comm_links.md

 The _default scheme_ is `http`.  _Multi-drop_ is not supported.
 Depending on the model, up to 16 [beacons] can be associated with each [controller].

-The [IO Pin]s are used for controlling relays.
+The [IO Pin]s are outputs for controlling relays.

 | Model Number | IO Pins |
 |--------------|---------|